Right

 promoted into the officer ranks.

-This is done when it is seen as benefiting the whole Jagdstaffel.
+This is done when it is seen by Hq as benefiting the whole Jagdstaffel.

 Following